Sumit3754/EquiDerm/Readme.md

 Sneha Kumari: Application Developer (UI/UX)

-GO TO THIS LIVE LINK TO CHECK PROJECT -- https://24a919cb9597.ngrok-free.app/
+GO TO THIS LIVE LINK TO CHECK PROJECT -- https://c79803cfdb5d.ngrok-free.app/ -- Sometimes it fluctuates due to network or limited badwidth